zsk4/WhillansCatalogPaper/README.md

 6. Use the CatalogViewer.ipynb utility to view specific events

 ## Notes
-1. GNSS RINEX data and kinematic positions are also available at DOI Forthcoming
+1. GNSS RINEX data are available at DOI Forthcoming.
+2. Pre-run .evt files made from WhillansCatalog.ipynb, are available [here](https://doi.org/10.5281/zenodo.15032116)
-2. If you have questions, please leave a GitHub issue or email me.
+3. If you have questions, please leave a GitHub issue or email me.

 ## Citation
 If you use code from this repository, please cite both the publication and the code.